How low do you allow my home temperature to go, to save energy/money?

 My heat source is heating even though you claim it is 22 degrees and the set point temperature is set to 20 degrees.
 What’s up?

 Your heating source might be circulating air even though heating has been paused.
 Unless you have manually turned the fan off, of course, then it should not circulate the air.

 If it is heating, it seems like your heat pump thinks it is colder in your home, then it actually is and therefore tries to heat up.
 Make sure your heat pump's sensors have been calibrated.

 Why don’t you control fan speed, turning the heat pump on and off, etc?

 Our algorithms have been created to work with as many heat sources as possible and as you might have guessed some heat sources can’t and should not be turned off, some don’t have fans, etc. This is why we only control the setpoint temperature.
-For instance, many air-to-air heat pumps will lose their lifetime by turning them on and off all the time, which is worse for both the wallet and the environment.
+For instance, many air-to-air heat pumps will have their lifetime affected by turning them on and off all the time, which is worse for both the wallet and the environment.

-So what exactly are the benefits of controlling the smart heating?
+So what exactly are the benefits of controlling your heating with Tibber?

-First and foremost, it gives you the opportunity to control and follow the temperature in your home no matter where you are.
+First and foremost, it gives you the opportunity to control and follow the temperature in your home from wherever you are.
 A practical function that comes with equally practical and economical benefits.
 This gives you control to influence your own electricity bill.

 Did you perhaps forget the heat in the cottage after the weekend?
 No problem, a push of a button and it's fixed!
 If you are going away for a few days, you can easily lower the temperature, and raise it again when you are on your way home.
 You quickly notice that with control comes insights about your own behavior.
 We can then more easily protect our planet by consuming energy in a more sustainable way.
 By strategically lowering the temperature when you are not at home, you can save lots of money and energy.